TrelisResearch/ai-worlds-fair-2025/mcp-agent-fine-tune/README.md

 An agent that bridges MCP JSON-RPC tool servers with OpenAI-compatible chat completion APIs.

 Todo:
-[ ] Save traces
-[ ] Add custom system message that is not saved to traces
+[x] Save traces.
+[ ] Allow for saving and pushing adataset to huggingface (advise in the readme for th euser to log in with huggingface-cli login)
+[ ] Allow for back tracking functionality to help build higher quality traces.

 ## Data Collection